ONSdigital/ssdc-rm-docker-dev/README.md

 ```

 1. Create a docker hub account
-1. Ask to become a team member of sdcplatformras
 1. Run `docker login` in a terminal and use your docker hub account

 ### Database already running